How to File Taxes When You’ve Been Employed On Campus

 The most important form you’ll need is the W2, which gives a breakdown of all your earnings from the previous year.
 This is sent to employees in mid-January and needs to be included in your tax form.

 That just about covers what you need to know for federal taxes, but you still need to worry about state taxes.
-Every state has their own form, so you’ll need to find the correct one.
+Every state has its own form, so you’ll need to find the correct one.
 If a place on campus has the federal tax forms for students, then they’ll likely have the state tax forms online.
 Some states offer free online filing, so check on that possibility.

 Once your forms are filled out, either on paper or online, it’s time to submit to the IRS.
 If you’re uncertain about something, campuses typically offer tax-filing help to ensure that you didn’t make any mistakes.
 Even if you’re confident that everything is in order, it’s a good idea to get an outside perspective, especially if it’s your first time filing.
 You can also check out InternationalStudent.com’s Tax Center for more information and guidance on how to proceed.

 If you end up staying in the U.S. after graduation to pursue your career, you’ll be glad you’ve had experience with taxes.
-Personal finances are so important, and learning to budget taxes, investments, retirement funds and living expenses are all something you’ll have to tackle on your own.
+Personal finances are so important, and learning to budget taxes, investments, retirement funds, and living expenses are all something you’ll have to tackle on your own.
 These things may seem overwhelming and complicated right now, but if you learn up on these things early on, you’ll be used to them soon enough.

 Happy tax season!